 Let’s talk about an IT service desk “basic” – what to do when the end user doesn’t respond.
 If I remember my ITIL studies and exams correctly – well, it was over 20 years ago – an incident or service request should only be closed by the end user/customer (not the IT service desk).
 I understand the logic, as they’re the people best positioned to know if their IT issue has truly been resolved or if their need has been met.

-However not all IT shops have adopted ITIL and, of those that have, some (I imagine many) will have conveniently decided that waiting for the customer to okay the closure of a ticket adds unnecessary delay and additional activity in what is an already under pressure service desk environment.
+However, not all IT departments have adopted ITIL, and, of those that have, some (I imagine many) will have conveniently decided that waiting for the customer to okay the closure of a ticket adds unnecessary delay and additional activity in what is an already under pressure IT service desk environment.

 Dealing with unresponsive end users

-What do you do if the end user is preventing an incident or service request progressing to meet the agreed service level targets for service desk operations?
+What do you do if the end user is preventing an incident or service request from progressing to meet the agreed service level targets for IT service desk operations?
 What do you do if the end user not responding is affecting the service desk agent’s and the overall performance targets?

 What would a 1990’s IT help desk have done?

 This IT service desk issue was also prevalent with IT help desks.
 Without a doubt, they would have quickly closed the ticket.
 They might have sent an email and a reminder to the end user.
 They might even have called and left a message – firstly to request more information, and secondly to say that the ticket would be closed if a response isn’t received within three days, say.
 But they wouldn’t have messed about just because ITIL says that only an end user can close a ticket.